pschatzmann/Arduino-Emulator/Readme.md

 ## Using this Project as a library

-If you have an Arduino Sketch that you want to run e.g in Linux or OS/X you include this library with cmake.
+If you have an Arduino Sketch that you want to run e.g in Linux or OS/X you can include this library with cmake.
 Here is an [example cmake file](https://github.com/pschatzmann/Mozzi/blob/master/CMakeLists.txt) for a [Arduino Mozzi Sketch](https://sensorium.github.io/Mozzi/).